MSI Gaming GeForce RTX 4080

 After you have done this, then ensure that there is nothing obstructing your access to the slot, and be sure to carefully remove the existing graphics card by unscrewing it from the back of its bracket.
 You should also check to see if your motherboard has a little latch situated on the end of the PCI-E slot (not all do) and carefully detach it from the old graphics card if so.

-Generally speaking, mini or smaller graphics cards will be slightly powerful than their larger counterparts, though that’s not to say that they can’t offer a respectable performance.
+Generally speaking, mini or low profile graphics cards will be less powerful than their larger counterparts, though that’s not to say that they can’t offer a respectable performance.
 In fact, many of the smaller graphics cards offer the exact same performance and power as the bigger graphics cards.
-However, the only difference to note is that the mini graphics cards will have slower clock rates and worse cooling abilities, which will ultimately affect the overall performance power of the graphics card.
+However, the only difference to note is that the mini graphics cards will have slower clock rates and worse cooling abilities, which will ultimately affect the overall game performance power of the graphics card.

 Is low profile the same as half height?

 Low profile graphics cards are essentially the exact same as half-height graphics cards, and the two different names are often used interchangeably to describe the same type of card.
+Both utilize the low profile design of a card.
 However, before you make a purchase, you should make sure to double-check whether or not the card comes with an additional half-height or low-profile bracket, as this will ensure it is able to fit itself into your system without any issues.
 Of course, there is also a chance that your mini graphics card will be compatible with standard-sized brackets, though this isn’t always the case (depending on price and manufacturer) so be sure to check this before making a purchase to ensure the smooth installation upon arrival.

 When it comes to figuring out the height of a PCI slot, the easiest indication is by first deciphering whether it is half-length, full-length, full-height, or low profile:

-Full-Length – Full-length PCI’s are usually up to 12 inches long (or 312mm).
+- Full-Length – Full-length PCI’s are usually up to 12 inches long (312 mm).
 Although, it’s very rare to come across full-length PCI slots, as many modern-day cases cannot support them.